Amid virus precautions, Tokyo Olympic flame is lit in Greece - WHIZ News

 Standing in front of the ruined Temple of Hera in Ancient Olympia, a Greek actress playing the part of a pagan priestess used a concave mirror to focus the sun’s rays on a silver torch, causing fire to spurt forth.

+Addressing an unusually small crowd of officials in Ancient Olympia because of virus control measures, Bach extolled Tokyo organizers’ “excellent” preparations for the 2020 Games, as well as their “incredible efficiency, effectiveness and enthusiasm.”

+“We are grateful to the Japanese people who are embracing these games with such enthusiasm,” Bach said.
+“Our Japanese friends are interpreting the noble mission of the Olympic Games in an outstanding way.”

-After a seven-day relay through Greece, the flame will be delivered to Tokyo organizing officials next week at a ceremony in the rebuilt ancient stadium in Athens where the first modern Olympics were held in 1896.
+After a week-long relay through Greece, the flame will be delivered to Tokyo organizing officials on March 19 at a ceremony in the rebuilt ancient stadium in Athens where the first modern Olympics were held in 1896.

 The ceremonial part of Thursday’s flame-lighting was held with customary mock-archaic splendor: Young men and women dressed in pleated robes, a prayer to Apollo — the ancient Greek god of light — and dancing to flutes and drums under a splendid blue sky as blackbirds sang.